Joben28/SimpleWPF/README.md

 core.Startup(new AppViewModel(), new BlueViewModel(), true);
 ````

 Here we are registering our `AppViewModel` to our navigation service.
-This is why we needed the handler interface earlier.
+This is why we needed the provider interface earlier.
 However, sometimes you would like to instantiate a default view for failed navigations, or you would like to simply force a startup view.
 In the example, `BlueViewModel` is set as a default navigation object, and the boolean tells it that we want to force this default view on startup.
 So when we launch the application, the view for `BlueViewModel` is the first thing the user will see.

 # STEP 3: Setting up the Window